-Program Content: The Certificate in Comprehensive Project Management aligns with A Guide to the Project Management Body of Knowledge (PMBOK®) 5th Edition - Fall 2017 program and 6th Edition-Spring/Winter 2018.
+Program Content: The Certificate in Comprehensive Project Management aligns with A Guide to the Project Management Body of Knowledge (PMBOK®) 6th Edition

 The Certificate in Comprehensive Project Management consists of three modules: Modules 1 and 2 are three days each, and Module 3 is only two days for a total of 8 days of programming.
 The modules must be taken in order.

 Applied Learning Opportunities

 Group and individual exercises, tests, and unique learning aids will facilitate the learning of these important concepts and knowledge areas.

 8 Day Certificate

 October 16 - 18, October 30 - November 1, and November 14 - 15, 2018

 Spring 2019 Session:

 April 15 - 17, April 29 - May 1, and May 14 - 15, 2019